-The Blake Project offers a highly facilitated, day long, workshop that is designed to gain complete consensus among your organization’s management team and marketing leadership on the brand’s target customers, essence, promise, personality and archetype.
-A compliment to our one-day and two-day brand positioning workshops for B2C brands, this workshop integrates insights about the elements that most often differentiate business to business companies from each other.
+The B2B Brand Positioning Workshop is a highly facilitated, day long experience designed to gain complete consensus among your organization’s management team and marketing leadership on the brand’s target customers, essence, promise, personality and archetype.

 In thinking about the passing of Steve Jobs, it’s inspiring to be reminded there’s a little Steve in every one of us.
 All it takes is a personal decision to pursue a vision that matters to you with his level of unbridled passion and belief.
 And once that decision is made, never accept the status quo.